apache/dubbo-go-pixiu/docs/user/config.md

 #### Adapter

-the adapter communicated with service-registry such as zk, nacos to fetch service instance info and produce route and cluster config automaticly
+the adapter communicates with service-registry such as zk, nacos to fetch service instance info and produce route and cluster config automatically.

-there are two adapter you can find in pkg/adapter
+There are two adapter you can find in pkg/adapter.